Greetings, my friends, music lovers, thrill seekers, conversationalists all across the fruited plane.

 Don't doubt me on this, folks, if she's serious about this.

-She is a different person from Davis.
+She is a different person from Dana.

 Some days she's all hopped up.

-Well, I don't know, I'm not me hopped up.
+I'm not hopped up.

-I mean, I it it's she's a she's a study in totally programmed politics and personality.
+She's a study in totally programmed politics and personality.

-I don't think anybody knows who the real Hillary is, other than us.
+I don't think anybody knows who the real Hillary is other than us.

 We do.

-But she does a great job, and the Democrats do a great job of uh of hiding it.
+But she does a great job, and the Democrats do a great job of hiding it and having it all focus group polled or some such thing.

 Anyway, I'll take another time out.

-Sit uh sit there, folks.
+Sit there, folks.

-Be be cool.
+Be cool.

 We're coming right back with much more after this.

-Uh I don't have the names in front of me.
+I don't have the names in front of me.

 Grothman is one.